 Treating Plantar Fasciitis

 First, your healthcare provider tries to find out the cause of your problem.
-He or she can then suggest ways to ease pain.
+They can then suggest ways to ease pain.
 If your pain is due to poor foot mechanics, occasionally custom-made shoe inserts (orthoses) may help.

 To relieve mild symptoms, try aspirin, ibuprofen, or other medicines as directed.
 Rubbing ice on the area may also help.